jorishr/notes-on-backend/express/user_data_association-authorization.md

 let newModel = {author: author, name: name}
 <Model>.create({newModel}, (err, newData) => {})
 ```
-Thus we store part of the users data INSIDE the comment data instead of looking it up everytime a comment is called from the db.
+Thus we store part of the users data INSIDE the comment data instead of looking it up every time a comment is called from the db.
 This can only be done in a db like MongoDb.

 Since the `author.id` and `author.username` are now part of the new object you can easily call it to show up in the HTML page as any other property such as title or description:
 `<%= comment.author.username %>`.